This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Peel a pomelo and gently pick out the pomelo pulps.
+- Peel the pomelo and carefully separate the pulps.
 Set aside.

-- Blend mangoes, evaporated milk and water until you get a smooth mango puree.
+- Blend the mangoes, evaporated milk, and water until you achieve a smooth mango puree.

-- In a small pot, bring the water to boil.
+- In a small pot, bring water to a boil.
 Add the sago pearls and simmer on low heat for 10 minutes.
-Turn off the heat, cover the pot with its lid.
-Set aside for 15 minutes.
-The sago pearls should turn translucent.
-Drain the sago pearls using a strainer, run cold water to rinse off the extra starch.
+Turn off the heat and cover the pot with its lid.
+Let it sit for 15 minutes; the sago pearls should turn translucent.
+Drain the pearls using a strainer and rinse with cold water to remove any excess starch.

-- In a small pot on low heat, simmer the coconut milk, sugar, salt and pandan leaves until the sugar dissolves.
+- In a small pot over low heat, simmer the coconut milk, sugar, salt, and pandan leaves until the sugar dissolves.
 Discard the pandan leaves.

-- To make Mango Pomelo Sago, combine the mango puree, sago and coconut milk together.
-Stir to mix well.
-Chill in the fridge for at least 2 hours.
+- To make Mango Pomelo Sago, combine the mango puree, sago, and coconut milk in a bowl.
+Stir well to mix.
+Chill in the refrigerator for at least 2 hours.

-- To serve, transfer the mango dessert to individual serving bowls.
-Top with some mango cubes, pomelo pulps and mint leaves.
+- To serve, transfer the mango dessert to individual bowls.
+Top with mango cubes, pomelo pulps, and mint leaves.

 Notes